-Teresa Wu graduated from University College London and studied MSc in Clinical Neurosciences at Institute of Neurology, UCL.
-She joined a research group at Imperial College London to study oligodendrocyte myelination with reference to multiple sclerosis, before starting a placement at Guy's and St Thomas' Hospitals as a Trainee Clinical Biochemist.
-Teresa moved to Great Ormond Street Hospital to specialise in Paediatric Biochemistry and Inborn Errors of Metabolism.
+Teresa Wu studied Human Sciences and Clinical Neurosciences at University College London and Institute of Neurology UCL, graduated with an MSc in 1999.
+She studied oligodendrocyte re-myelination models in multiple sclerosis at Imperial College London, before taking up a Trainee Clinical Biochemist position at Guy's and St Thomas' Hospitals in 2001.
+In 2004 she moved to Great Ormond Street Hospital as a Highest Specialist Trainee to specialise in Paediatric Biochemistry and Inborn Errors of Metabolism.

 Teresa moved to Manchester in 2008 as Principal Clinical Scientist at the Willink Biochemical Genetics Laboratory.
 She was appointed as Head of Newborn Screening & Metabolites Section and Deputy Director of Willink Laboratory in 2012, then Director of the Willink Laboratory in 2019.